Dangerous Driving Policy

 (a) Distracted Driving

-Drivers are prohibited from engaging in any activity that distracts from the safe operation of a vehicle.
+Drivers must not engage in any activity that distracts from safe vehicle operation.

 • Using a hand-held mobile device (texting, calling, emailing, browsing).